 In December, every major city in Italy has a famous Christmas Market to visit.
 For example, you can shop for holiday decorations, arts and crafts, sweets, candies, desserts, and local and European food.
 One of my favorite places for Christmas markets is in Modena.
 Also, some markets have a theme such as the French market, German Market, Farmers Market, etc. In Italy, you will find markets of all types in major downtown squares, and they’re usually easily spotted as they’re made of little wooden huts.
 For sure, Italian Christmas markets are the perfect place to do some shopping for stocking stuffing or traditional European gifts.

-If you find yourself In Naples at Christmas time, you’ll find a different kind of Christmas market.
+If you find yourself In Naples at Christmas time, among other many things to see and do in Naples, you’ll find a different kind of Christmas market.
 In this city, there is a beautiful tradition of displaying nativity scenes.
 You’ll find an entire street, Via San Gregorio Armeno, filled with stores specialized in nativity scenes figurines.
 Some of those figurines are incredibly elaborate and represent the work of art.
 Lastly, every church in the city has one or more nativity scenes.
 Some of them are quite antique with figurines that are 400-500 years old.